jessezach/RobotEyes/README.md

     pip install robotframework-eyes
 ```
 - Install `Imagemagick` (for mac: `brew install imagemagick`, linux: `apt-get install imagemagick`) <br/>
+-- **Important**: make sure that you check the _Install Legacy Utilities (e.g. convert)_ check mark in the installation process and that the directory to ImageMagick is in your PATH env variable.
 ## Quick-reference Usage Guide
 - Import the Library into your Robot test.
 Pass Mode `test` or `baseline` as an argument.
 E.g: <br/>
  ```